 Reduced Attention Toward Finances

 If bills are going unpaid, or if your loved one is starting to spend money uncharacteristically, it might be time to step in.
+Be sure they are aware of common scamming techniques and how to prevent being taken advantage of.

 Some memory loss is simple forgetfulness, but if your loved one is forgetting important appointments or has trouble recognizing familiar people or places, it’s a sign that there is something else going on.